NataliaSegura/Macrocomplex-builder/README.md

 ### MacrocomplexBuilder

-MacrocomplexBuilder is a stand-alone python3 program developed by Pau Badia i Mompel, Altaïr C. Hernández and Natàlia Segura Alabart.
+MacrocomplexBuilder is a stand-alone python3 program developed by **Pau Badia i Mompel**, **Altaïr C. Hernández** and **Natàlia Segura Alabart**.
 It builds protein macrocomplexes taking a set of protein-protein, protein-RNA, protein-DNA, RNA - DNA, RNA - RNA, and/or DNA - DNA interactions.
 This software could serve to study quaternary structures that are difficult to study *in vivo*.

 Below is shown how to install and use this program as a stand-alone command line script (executing the script *MacroB.py*) or with the Graphical User Interface (*MB_GUI.py*).